CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_eth_if.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
-* `failover_enabled`:(bool) Setting this to true esnures that the traffic failsover from one uplink to another auotmatically in case of an uplink failure.
-It is applicable for Cisco VIC adapters only which are connected to Fabric Interconnect cluster.
-The uplink if specified determines the primary uplink in case of a failover.
+* `failover_enabled`:(bool) Enabling failover ensures that traffic from the vNIC automatically fails over to the secondary Fabric Interconnect, in case the specified Fabric Interconnect path goes down.
+Failover applies only to Cisco VICs that are connected to a Fabric Interconnect cluster.
 * `iscsi_ip_v4_address_allocation_type`:(string) Static/Pool/DHCP Type of IP address allocated to the vNIC.
 It is derived from iSCSI boot policy IP Address type.* `None` - Type indicates that there is no IP associated to an vnic.* `DHCP` - The IP address is assigned using DHCP, if available.* `Static` - Static IPv4 address is assigned to the iSCSI boot interface based on the information entered in this area.* `Pool` - An IPv4 address is assigned to the iSCSI boot interface from the management IP address pool.
 * `iscsi_ipv4_address`:(string) IP address associated to the vNIC.
 * `mac_address`:(string) The MAC address that is assigned to the vNIC based on the MAC pool that has been assigned to the LAN Connectivity Policy.